jacobdmn/3d-portfolio/README.md

 have.
 Learn how to transform 75% of your knowledge from making websites into building mobile applications today!

-In this course, you'll learn the following:
+In this project, I used the following:

 - ThreeJS - a powerful 3D graphics library for rendering and animating the 3D model